dwindibank/designs/designs/register-JSONataFunction-via-api.md

 #### Other ####

-* The structre used in jsonata.functions (jsonata/formatter.js) is not clear and shold be documented somewhere, this is different from
+* The structre used in jsonata.functions (jsonata/formatter.js) is not clear and shold be documented somewhere.
+The structure used here this is different from the JSONata sig as per: http://docs.jsonata.org/embedding-extending#function-signature-syntax
 * Add a cookbook example?

 The discussion on the initial PR will provide guidance on what further material